mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 #. ``dependencies``: type/kind/variable definitions and physics schemes often depend on code in other files
    (e.g. "use machine" --> depends on machine.F).
 These dependencies must be listed in a comma-separated list.
    Relative path(s) to those file(s) must be specified here or using the ``relative_path`` entry described below.
    Dependency attributes are additive; multiple lines containing dependencies can be used.
+With the exception of specific files, such as `machine.F`, which provides the `kind_phys` Fortran kind definition, shared dependencies between schemes are discouraged.

 #. ``relative_path``: If specified, the relative path is added to every file listed in the ``dependencies``.